CycloneDX/guides/SBOM/en/0x54-Compositions.md

-## Composition Completeness, "Known Unknowns", and Redactions
+## Composition Completeness and "Known Unknowns"
 The inventory of components, services, and their relationships to one another can be described through the use of compositions.
 Compositions describe constituent parts (including components, services, and dependency relationships) and their completeness.
 The completeness of vulnerabilities expressed in a BOM may also be described.
 This allows BOM authors